 Citizen Science empowers citizens in exploring, measuring and experimenting with the world around them.
 Citizens have a major role to play in addressing the challenges to a sustainable future.
 It is by 'doing science together' that we combine our resources and expertise to raise awareness, build capacity, and innovative lasting solutions grounded in society.

 As a European-wide project Doing It Together Science will promote a step change in they way the public is engaged with science and innovation.
 We will move from a model in which scientific research, innovation, and problem-solving is mainly driven by scientific institutions to one that is based on active public participation in the scientific process.
 The Doing It Together Science activities will move beyond more traditional approaches of engagement (e.g. hearings, public meetings or non-interactive exhibits) into direct engagement that builds upon hands-on Do-It-Yourself (DIY), grassroots, and frugal innovation initiatives.
 This will be done in a way that enables people from all walks of life to contribute at a level of participation that is interesting to them and also suits their lifestyle; whether that is engaging in face-to-face community meetings, working in a citizen biolab or using a crowdsourcing app to log air quality to address local issues.

 All our activities are focused on two themes: Biodesign (the use of living things such as bacteria or plants in designing products or art) and Environmental sustainability.
-Not only do we want to engage citizens but also but also policy makers, local decision makers and funders.
+Not only do we want to engage citizens but also policy makers, local decision makers and funders.
 With this Doing It Together Science aims to build institutional and policy foundations for a deep public engagement in science and technology in Europe.

 Who is DITOs?